Compile-Chill/Hara/README.md

 # 🌟 Hara - Personalized Skin Care Routines Consultant

-Hara is a Next.js and TypeScript-based application that helps users discover the perfect skincare routine.
-Through an interactive quiz and data analysis, the platform offers personalized recommendations and progress tracking.
+Hara is a web app created with Next.js and TypeScript that generates personalized skin care routines.

-I created Hara as a personal initiative with purpose: many people want to take care of their skin, but don't know where to start.
-The world of skincare can be confusing, full of contradictory information, expensive products and routines that don't suit everyone.

-Hara was born as a platform designed to guide users step by step.
-Through a friendly and personalized approach, it seeks to help each person to know their skin, understand their needs and receive a routine suited to their skin type, habits and budget.

-This project represents more than a technical practice; it is a way to apply technology to improve people's well-being.
-It allowed me to combine what I'm passionate about - skin health, clear design and user experience - with real tools like React, TypeScript and a scalable modular structure based on DDD (Domain Driven Design).
+Using an interactive questionnaire and data analysis, it recommends products based on the user's skin type, habits and budget.
+It also allows for tracking and adjusting the routine over time.

+It is a useful solution for brands or projects looking to offer automated skincare recommendations, with a modern, accessible and scalable approach.

 ---